quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * Quasar Stylus variables are no longer available (only Sass/SCSS).
 This does NOT mean that you can't use Stylus anymore though.
 * SSR build mode is NOT **yet** supported.
 If your project relies on SSR, you might want to hold off on upgrading for now.
 * Not all of our official App Extensions are yet compatible with Quasar UI v2.
 We are working towards releasing new compatible versions for them.
+* Node v10 reached it's End Of Life and its support has been dropped.
+Be sure to update Node and npm/yarn on your system accordingly to new constraits, which include fixes for latest know security issues.
 :::

 Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things: